Oracle Tutorial

 The SHUTDOWN IMMEDIATE is the most common and practical way to shut down the Oracle database.

-The SHUTDOWN IMMEDIATE does not wait for the current users to disconnect from the database or current transactions to complete.
+The SHUTDOWN IMMEDIATE does not wait for the current users to disconnect from the database or for current transactions to be completed.

 During the SHUTDOWN IMMEDIATE, all the connected sessions are disconnected immediately, all uncommitted transactions are rolled back, and the database completely shuts down.